 At this time, the Map feature supports displaying the current SNIP Base Stations, the current NTRIP Clients, those Base Stations which are used in NEAR pools (as well as the region of the NEAR pool), and Base Stations from other remote Casters.
-These maps are provided in the context where they are needed.
+For Base Station two radius plots are provided to indicate expected L1 and L1/L2 outer operational ranges.
+These maps are all provided in the context where they are needed.
 [For example to view the streams found on another system and it’s remote Caster Base stations, invoked the “View Map” button in the Relay-Remote dialog.]

 The SNIP product road map is to add further features to this basic map as time goes on.
 Please tell us what you think is wanted in this regard, as user comment largely drives the SNIP feature priority list.
-If you require real time AVL tracking for your clients (or having this data send to a general GIS product), please contact us about the Enterprise edition of SNIP.
+If you require real time AVL tracking for your clients (or having this data send to a general GIS product), please take a look at the AVL tab in SNIP.

 Update of Late 2016: